 Marilyn Monroe considered her body like a wonderland.
 She embraced each and every bone and flesh of her.
 The actress never wanted to hide behind loose clothes or baggy jackets to cover her curves.
 On the contrary, she always went out of her way to accentuate her shape.

 The woman never believes in the body ratio or hip to waist measurement theories.
 She just wanted to celebrate her body in every piece of clothing that she wore.
-These days, women are locked away in their apple-shaped, pear-shaped, and multiple shaped figures and work their clothes around the same, but Monroe always followed the concept of “if you have it, flaunt it!”
+These days, women are locked away in their apple-shaped, pear-shaped, and multiple-shaped figures and work their clothes around the same, but Monroe always followed the concept of “if you have it, flaunt it!”

 There are so many photographs of the actress showing off in her swimwear and lying around pleasantly on the beach without being conscious for any second.
 She never cared about her cellulite, scars from the surgery, or her birthmarks as she proudly accepted them as a part of her body.
-Monroe followed the style statement of bodycon dress and slight skin-show kind of flattering clothes that made her look glamorous and sexy!
+Monroe followed the style statement of bodycon dress and slight skin-show kind of flattering clothes that made her look glamorous and appealing!

 The answer lies in the accessories!

 If you have watched the movie “Gentlemen Prefer Blondes,” you will know Monroe’s love for accessories.
 She encounters a tiara for the first time and tries it on as a necklace as she doesn’t know how to wear it.
 But since the tiara doesn’t fit around her neck, she goes ahead and puts the tiara on to her head and says, “I always love finding new places to wear diamonds!”.
 The character played by her was inspired by her real-life personality.